mlohajner/AFST/README.md

 ## Philosophy

-Most sync tools think file by file — check one, compare, decide, copy, repeat
+Most sync tools think file by file — check one, compare, decide, copy, repeat multiple-thousand times.
-a thousand times.
 AFST thinks differently.

 Instead of walking through directory trees hunting for differences one at a time, AFST first takes a **snapshot** of the source and destination state.